The Student Government Association (SGA) spent their Oct. 12 meeting voting on formations of committees and calling all students to vote.

 “There have been concerns that not only student-athletes are not represented among student communities but also student engagement in the actual athletic events such as games and tailgating are not represented by students,” Sen. Samuelson said.

-Georgia State student ambassador Evan Mailbrough of the Andrew Goodman foundation also presented the “Vote Everywhere”, a partisan voter registration and civic engagement organization promoting voting for students, especially on college campuses.
+Georgia State student ambassador Evan Malbrough of the Andrew Goodman foundation also presented the “Vote Everywhere”, a non-partisan voter registration and civic engagement organization promoting voting for students, especially on college campuses.

 It is Vote Everywhere’s first year on campus and they have partnered with the African-American studies and the political science department to go around classes and register students to vote.
 They also want to set up polling places around campus year-round instead of just during the major elections.